aimhubio/aimos/docs/source/getting_started/quick_start.rst

 Hyperparameters and environment variables are examples of a config dictionary.

-Default Aim installation includes the `aimstack.base` app which contains all the primitives for logging.
+Default AimOS installation includes the `aimstack.base` app which contains all the primitives for logging.

-Here is how to add Aim to your project and start logging straight away.
+Here is how to add AimOS to your project and start logging straight away.

 Logger configuration
 --------------------